reasonwithoutrestraint/site/mkdocs/docs/Original/Ethics/My Position/Moral Correctness.md

 ## Constructivism

 Constructivist morality: truth predicated predicated on standards implicit in moral *discussion*.
 Implicit in moral discussion is that the considerations that each parties presents counts as *reasons* for the other party to take into account.
-This emphasizes the *prescriptive* role of moral arguments.
+This emphasizes the *prescriptive* role of moral arguments ("Don't do X" or "shame the behavior of X"), i.e. as tools to shape the attitudes of others.

-Insofar as moral judgments are tools to shape the attitudes of others ("Don't do X" or "shame the behavior of X"), the standards of correctness reduce to the reasons that other agents have to obey the prescriptions, i.e. to refrain from doing X or to shaming the doing of X. These are not just reasons as such (because there isn't a shared set of reasons shared by everyone), but reasons contingent upon a goal of establishing a system of norms to coordinate the behavior of others in society.
+The standards of correctness reduce to the reasons that other agents have to obey the prescriptions, i.e. to refrain from doing X or to shaming the doing of X. These are not just reasons as such (because there isn't a shared set of reasons shared by everyone), but reasons contingent upon a goal of establishing a system of norms to coordinate the behavior of others in society.

 There are objective standards of correctness for this form of moral judgments, as there is a fixed goal which there are objectively (in)correct methods for satisfying the goal.
 This form of moral correctness is the form that grounds claims of *justice* (when political institutions are *wrong* in a way stronger than just saying they warrant blame/shame).
 Note that these standards are not motivating for (even ideal versions of) all individuals/societies, particularly those individuals/societies that don't use discussion/argument (rather than rhetoric, emotional, threats, force, divinity, etc.) as a means to persuading others to adopt certain moral norms.
 Such norms would still be applicable to these parties (i.e. we could still call them morally wrong), but they could never appreciate these standards.